Adam Murphy

-Adam Murphy (born 8 April 2005) is an Irish professional footballer who plays as a midfielder for EFL League Two club Swindon Town, on loan from club Bristol City.
-He previously played for League of Ireland Premier Division club St Patrick's Athletic, where he started his professional career.
+Adam Murphy (born 8 April 2005) is an Irish professional footballer who plays as a central midfielder for EFL League Two club Fleetwood Town, on loan from Championship club Bristol City.
+He previously played for St Patrick's Athletic, where he started his professional career and Swindon Town.

 Club career

 Youth career

 Murphy began playing with his local side Donnycarney United before moving to top Dublin academy Belvedere where he played from U8 to U15 level where he impressed League of Ireland club St Patrick's Athletic to sign him in January 2020.
 He initially captained the club's U15 side before quickly moving up through the U17 and U19 sides.
 He was called up to train with the first team at aged 15 during 2021 after the club had opted to pay for private schooling for him at The Institute of Education in order to allow him also train during the mornings.
 On 20 October 2021, Murphy captained the club's U19 side away to Crvena Zvezda in the UEFA Youth League.
 He was part of the side that won the League of Ireland U19 Division in 2022.
 In February 2023, Murphy featured in a Sky News report on how young Irish footballers career paths have been impacted by Brexit.